From United States

 • Personal insurance

-Check if your Canadian insurance or travel insurance covers rentals
+Check if your home or travel insurance covers rentals

 • Cancellation Policy